chaos-mesh/chaos-mesh/doc/stress_chaos.md

 # Stress Chaos Document

-This document helps you to build stress chaos experiments.
+This document helps you create stress chaos experiments.

-Stress chaos is a chaos to generate plenty of stresses over a collection of pods.
-The stressors are injected into the target pods via the `chaos-daemon` internally.
+Stress chaos can generate plenty of stresses over a collection of pods.
+The stressors is injected into the target pods via the `chaos-daemon` internally.

+## Configuration file

 A `StressChaos` shares common configurations like other chaos, such as how to select pods, how to specify periodic chaos ...
 (You can refer to other docs for how to use them).
 It defines stressors in **either** of the following two ways: